isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 Notice that this constructor is equivalent to the base case `even? zero = true`.
-We would like to exclude odd numbers from `type:IsEven`, so we can ignore the `suc zero` case.
+We would like to exclude odd numbers from `type:IsEven`, so we can ignore the `ctor:suc zero` case.
 Which brings us to the inductive case, where in `def:even?` we peeled off two `ctor:suc`s and then recursed.
 In a very real way that we will make precise later, constructing this subset is the "opposite" of implementing the decision function.
 Thus, where we used to pull off two `ctor:suc`s and recurse, we'd